-Ear tip feeding was the most obvious, but tour scouts also found cutworms toward the butt of the ear.
-Although it's too late to do rescue sprays for the western bean cutworm, knowing which fields are infested should influence harvest decisions.
+Ear tip feeding is the most obvious symptom of western bean cutworm, but they may also tunnel into the bottom of the ear.
+Although it's too late to do a rescue spray, knowing which fields have infestations should influence harvest decisions.

-Extension entomologists in Indiana, Michigan, Ohio and Pennsylvania have all issued western bean cutworm warnings this fall.
+Extension entomologists in Indiana, Michigan, Pennsylvania and Ohio have all issued western bean cutworm warnings this fall.
 Michigan State University entomologist Christina Difonzo said in her alert that damage is being found in Bt and non-Bt corn hybrids.

-The Cry1F protein is known as Herculex 1 and is part of Herculex Xtra.
+The Cry1F protein is known as Herculex 1 and is also found in Herculex Xtra.
 The Herculex trait is found in most Acremax (AM), Instrasect and TRIsect packages.
-It's also the above-ground component in Smartstax and Agrisure E-Z Refuge corn hybrids.
+It's also the above-ground component in Smartstax and many Agrisure E-Z Refuge corn hybrids.

-Because the Bt protein must be ingested by the larvae before it dies, minor damage on the ear of Bt-expressing hybrids has long been common.
-This light feeding usually produces light scarring or scraping on the tops of kernels.
+Because the Bt protein must be ingested by the larvae before they die, minor damage on the ear of Bt-expressing hybrids has long been common.
+This light feeding usually results in some scarring or scraping on the tops of kernels.
 The type of feeding being found this year is much more severe, and larvae are not dying.

-The Vip3A trait (found in some Agrisure hybrids and AcreMax Leptra) is a Bt protein targeting secondary caterpillars, and it should still be effective against western bean cutworms, Difonzo said.
+The Vip3A trait (found in some Agrisure hybrids and AcreMax Leptra) is a Bt protein targeting secondary caterpillar pests, and it should still be effective against western bean cutworms, Difonzo said.

 · Report highly infested Cry1F fields to seed dealers and university entomologists like Difonzo.
 If you have a Vip3A field with unexpected damage from western bean cutworms, report it immediately as well.